LapatePic.png

 Undergraduate Researcher

-Joy is a second-year undergraduate pursuing a B.S. in Psychological and Brain Sciences and a minor in Applied Psychology.
+Joy is a fourth-year undergraduate pursuing a B.S. in Psychological and Brain Sciences and a minor in Applied Psychology.
 She is interested in the neural underpinnings of emotion-cognition interactions.
-In the LEAP Neuro Lab, Joy is assisting Mengsi Li in exploring how dynamic emotional experiences are temporally encoded, employing both behavioral and neuroimaging techniques.
+In the LEAP Neuro lab, Joy is assisting Mengsi Li in exploring how dynamic emotional experiences are temporally encoded, employing both behavioral and neuroimaging techniques.
 In the future, she hopes to pursue a PhD in neuroscience or clinical psychology.

 Undergraduate Researcher